 Take them all with a grain of salt, but pay attention to what they're telling you.
 Any one of those I just listed will get you by.
 There are absolutely some crappy books out there too.
 By the time you've gotten through combing all the links provided for you here, you'll be able to critically detect the crappy ones.
 No worries.

+Join your local Beekeeper's Association.
 Keep your ears open, and your mouth shut.
 Take advantage of all the mentors have to teach.
 Don't worry if you decide to do stuff differently from 90% of the experienced members.
 The majority of them haven't gotten the word about how to 'save the bees' and avoid old school thinking yet.
 Mostly, they're still trapped in commercial, factory-farm bee mode.
-They're CCD-philic .
-Learn what you can (there's lots they can teach you.)
-Then go home and do things your way.
+They're CCD-philic

+Join the better bee forums.
 This is where you get to fill in the gaps in your knowledge, ask stupid questions, and become acquainted with all those curmudgeon know-it-all experienced beeks.
 They have LOTS to teach you.
 Here's some places you should be, and why:

 Feral Bee Project -- How to preserve the feral and untreated survivor honeybee colonies.
 Be careful with these guys, too, if you're a newbeek.